Epiperipatus imthurni: Taxonomy

 Epiperipatus imthurni was first described by Philip Lutley Sclater in 1888 based on specimens collected from British Guiana (now Guyana) by Everard im Thurn, after whom the species is named.
 Initially placed in the genus Peripatus, the species was later reassigned to the genus Epiperipatus following taxonomic revisions within the phylum Onychophora.
 The genus Epiperipatus is part of the family Peripatidae, which contains primarily tropical and subtropical velvet worm species.

 The taxonomy of velvet worms has undergone significant changes due to advances in molecular phylogenetics.
 Species previously grouped based on morphological traits are now being reassessed using DNA sequencing, leading to the discovery of cryptic species within what were once thought to be a single taxa.

 Description

-Individuals of E. imthurni possess the characteristic velvety texture of Onychophora s, caused by the presence of papillae on their cuticle.
-These papillae are arranged in rings along the body and assist in camouflage and sensory perception.
-The body is elongated, cylindrical, and soft, with a dorsoventrally flattened appearance.
 The coloration ranges from pale orange or yellowish-brown to darker reddish hues, with the ventral side typically being lighter than the dorsal surface.
 Females, which make up the entirety of the known population, vary in size from 25 mm to 96 mm in length and can weigh up to 2.25 grams.
 The species typically exhibits 29 to 32 pairs of legs, most commonly 30 or 31.
-Each leg terminates in a pair of claws, and the number of leg pairs is often used as a taxonomic character in distinguishing between closely related species.

-Like other onychophorans, E. imthurni has well-developed jaws derived from arthropod mandibles and uses them to pierce and ingest prey.
-The antennae, which are prominent and located near the anterior end, serve as key sensory organs.